nervosys/AutonomySim/docs/image_apis.md

 }
 ```

-## Ready to Run Complete Examples
+## Complete Examples

 ### Python

-For a more complete ready to run sample code please see [sample code in AutonomySimClient project](https://github.com/nervosys/AutonomySim/tree/main/PythonClient//multirotor/hello_drone.py) for multirotors or [HelloCar sample](https://github.com/nervosys/AutonomySim/tree/main/PythonClient//car/hello_car.py).
+For a more complete ready to run sample code please see [sample code in AutonomySimClient project](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//multirotor/hello_drone.py) for multirotors or [HelloCar sample](https://github.com/nervosys/AutonomySim/tree/master/PythonClient//car/hello_car.py).
 This code also demonstrates simple activities such as saving images in files or using `numpy` to manipulate images.

 ### C++

-For a more complete ready to run sample code please see [sample code in HelloDrone project](https://github.com/nervosys/AutonomySim/tree/main/HelloDrone//main.cpp) for multirotors or [HelloCar project](https://github.com/nervosys/AutonomySim/tree/main/HelloCar//main.cpp).
+For a more complete ready to run sample code please see [sample code in HelloDrone project](https://github.com/nervosys/AutonomySim/tree/master/HelloDrone//main.cpp) for multirotors or [HelloCar project](https://github.com/nervosys/AutonomySim/tree/master/HelloCar//main.cpp).

-See also [other example code](https://github.com/nervosys/AutonomySim/tree/main/Examples/DataCollection/StereoImageGenerator.hpp) that generates specified number of stereo images along with ground truth depth and disparity and saving it to [pfm format](pfm.md).
+See also [other example code](https://github.com/nervosys/AutonomySim/tree/master/Examples/DataCollection/StereoImageGenerator.hpp) that generates specified number of stereo images along with ground truth depth and disparity and saving it to [pfm format](pfm.md).

 ## Available Cameras